metagruau/temperature/README.md

 Get inside and outside temperature.
 Store it.
 Make the current temperature and some historical data available through a very simple web page.

-This is a work in progress... and the name is... duh.
+This is very, very basic.

 ## read-temp-dht22.py